Complaints Procedure (received prior to 7/10/19)

-Complaints are investigated by the Law Society's Complaints and Client Relations Section (CCRC) which is staffed by experienced solicitors.
+Complaints received by the Law Society prior to 7 October 2019 are investigated by the Law Society's Complaints and Client Relations Section (CCRC) which is staffed by experienced solicitors.

 The complaints procedure is as follows: